Aulia Ramadhan

-Aulia Ramadhan Lubis (born 27 November 2003) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club Persikad Depok, on loan from Super League club Persik Kediri.
+Aulia Ramadhan Lubis (born 27 November 2003) is an Indonesian professional footballer who plays as a defensive midfielder for Championship club PSPS Pekanbaru.

 Club career

 He began his career by joining Badak Lampung U-16 and U-18.
 The following year, he joined Persis Solo Youth, which would compete in the Elite Pro Academy.
 In the 2021 season, he was promoted to the first team.

 Sada Sumut

 On 7 August 2023, Ramadhan signed a contract with Sada Sumut.
 He made his professional debut on 10 September in a 0–2 away loss to Sriwijaya in Liga 2.
 On 8 October, he scored his first league goal from the penalty spot in a 2–1 home win over PSDS Deli Serdang.

 PSPS Pekanbaru

 On 2 July 2024, Ramadhan signed for PSPS Pekanbaru in Liga 2.
 He made his league debut on 7 September in a 3–1 home win against Persikabo 1973.